mroberge/hydrofunctions/docs/contributing.rst

 - Your code should work for Python 3.5, 3.6, & 3.7.
 This gets tested in `TravisCI <https://travis-ci.org/mroberge/hydrofunctions/pull_requests>`_

-A Detailed Guide to Contributing New Code
+A detailed guide to contributing new code
 -----------------------------------------

 .. highlight:: doscon